jiayihu/rx-polling/README.md

 import polling from 'rx-polling';

-// Example of an Observable which requests some JSON data const request$ = ajax({
+// Example of an Observable which requests some JSON data and completes const request$ = ajax({
   url: 'https://jsonplaceholder.typicode.com/comments/',
   crossDomain: true